 Cooking compartment functions

-Some functions make your appliance easier to use.
+The functions in the cooking compartment make your appliance easier to use.
 This, for example, enables the cooking compartment to be well lit and a cooling fan to prevent the appliance from overheating.

 Opening the appliance door